Enhancing multimodal cooperation via sample-level modality valuation: Method

 \subsection{Re-sample enhancement strategy}

-Based on Section~\ref{sec:low-contributing}, enhancing the discriminative ability of low-contributing modality can expand its contribution.
-Hence, we propose to improve the discriminative ability of low-contributing modality during training by a simple strategy that re-sampling its input in a targeted manner.
-We also want to note that the used re-sample strategy is a tool to enhance discriminative ability~\cite{ando2017deep}, and more strategies can be attempted under the guidance of our fine-grained modality valuation and analysis.
+Based on Remark~\ref{coro:enhance}, enhancing the discriminative ability of low-contributing modality can expand its contribution.
+Hence, we propose to improve the discriminative ability of low-contributing modality during training by re-sampling its input in a targeted manner.

-Concretely, to ensure the basic discriminative ability, we first warm up the multi-modal model for several epochs.
-Then, after each epoch, modality valuation is conducted once to observe uni-modal contribution for each sample.
+Concretely, to ensure the basic discriminative ability, we first warm up the multimodal model for several epochs.
+Then, at each epoch, modality valuation is conducted once to observe uni-modal contribution for each sample.
 Subsequently, learning of the low-contributing modality can be targetedly improved via solely re-sampling its input.
 Here, we provide the fine-grained as well as effective sample-level re-sample method and the coarse but efficient modality-level re-sample method.